- Cars on the island of Yell, located in the Shetland Islands in Scotland, can now be entirely fuelled by Nova Innovation's tidal energy turbines.

 By the start of 2020, the country was on track to meet its ambitious goal.
 As of November, Scotland had surpassed 90 percent renewables, BBC reported.
 More recent calculations could show that Scotland has met its target.

 In its push toward net-zero, the Scottish government also banned selling new cars powered solely by gas or diesel by 2032, spurring the domestic need to develop new sources of clean energy to power vehicles, Maritime Journal reported.
 The government backed many of these innovations, including Nova's project, as part of its clean energy transition and fight against the climate crisis.

 Scotland will also host the upcoming United Nations Climate Change Conference COP26 this November in Glasgow.

-Michael Matheson, Cabinet Secretary for Transport, Infrastructure and Connectivity, said, "It's fantastic to see that Nova Innovation is demonstrating yet again that Scotland remains at the forefront of developments in zero-emission transport solutions...
+Michael Matheson, Cabinet Secretary for Transport, Infrastructure, and Connectivity, said, "It's fantastic to see that Nova Innovation is demonstrating yet again that Scotland remains at the forefront of developments in zero-emission transport solutions like the tidal energy powered cars...
 This type of innovation is key in responding to the global climate emergency and highlights the opportunities that can be realized here in Scotland as we transition to a net-zero economy."